turingschool/curriculum/source/paths/elevate/maximizing_heroku.markdown

 web.8: up 2014/03/20 11:51:47 (~ 37s ago)
 {% endterminal %}

-Now your dynos are twice as powerful and there are eight times as many of them!
+Now your dynos are twice as powerful, and there are eight times as many of them!
 Get back to the free settings with:

 {% terminal %}
 $ heroku ps:resize web=1X